John Ryan (songwriter): Career

 Ryan had many friends (including Julian Bunetta) who were working on the American version of The X Factor in 2011.
-Hit songwriter, Savan Kotecha, was involved in the television program at the time, and worked on One Direction’s first two records.
-After hearing Kotecha rave about an emerging act discovered on UK’s X Factor and explaining that there was a break in the market for boy bands, Ryan and Bunetta got onboard.
-Ryan’s first big cut was "Story of My Life" with One Direction, reaching the Top 10 on the Billboard charts.
+Hit songwriter, Savan Kotecha, was involved in the television program at the time, and worked on One Direction's first two records.
+After hearing Kotecha rave about an emerging act discovered on UK's X Factor and explaining that there was a break in the market for boy bands, Ryan and Bunetta got onboard.
+Ryan's first big cut was "Story of My Life" with One Direction, reaching the Top 10 on the Billboard charts.

-Influenced By Booker T. & the M.G's, Elvis Presley, Elvis Costello, Radiohead, The Beatles, MGMT & Julian Casablancas.
+Influenced by Booker T. & the M.G's, Elvis Presley, Elvis Costello, Radiohead, The Beatles, MGMT and Julian Casablancas.
 Ryan has co-written and/or produced multiple songs by artists including One Direction, John Legend, David Guetta, Thomas Rhett, Harry Styles, Maroon 5, Niall Horan, Pitbull, Jason Derulo, Charlie Puth, Rudimental, Fifth Harmony, Cody Simpson, Nick Jonas, and Emblem3 among others.
 In total, he has 27 tracks which have been released on four of One Direction's albums (Take Me Home, Midnight Memories, Four, and Made in the A.M.).
-Ryan co-wrote and co-produced the songs "Midnight Memories" and "Steal My Girl."
+Ryan co-wrote and co-produced the songs "Midnight Memories" and "Steal My Girl".

 In addition to writing and producing for pop artists, Ryan formed his solo project John the Blind.
 The moniker references ancient Bohemian king John of Bohemia who fought his wars blind and was carted onto the field of battle on horseback by his men.

-Ryan was a featured vocalist on Pitbull's "Fireball," and appeared in the music video.
-He was also a featured vocalist on Brass Knuckles' "As Long As I'm Alive" and "Water Gun", as well as DJ Snake's "Sober" (as JRY).
+Ryan was a featured vocalist on Pitbull's "Fireball", and appeared in the music video.
+He was also a featured vocalist on Brass Knuckles' "As Long as I'm Alive" and "Water Gun", as well as DJ Snake's "Sober" (as JRY).
 As JRY, Ryan has additionally released the singles "Pray" featuring Rooty, and "FWY" (with audacy).